hanyx/SecureSocketProtocol/README.md

 * Message System: Send serialized messages from/to Server/Client with ease
 * Set a maximum amount of time a client is able to be connected for
 * Client & Server are made with Abstract
+* Builtin Handshakes: RSA, MAZE
+* Ability to have multiple layers of security, if one cipher is broken you'll be protected by the other, AES(TwoFish(DATA))

 Missing Features / Todo's
 ---